RSG-Group/hyper-background/README.md

 [![dependencies Status](https://david-dm.org/RSG-Group/hyper-background/status.svg?style=flat-square)](https://david-dm.org/RSG-Group/hyper-background) [![devDependencies Status](https://david-dm.org/RSG-Group/hyper-background/dev-status.svg?style=flat-square)](https://david-dm.org/RSG-Group/hyper-background?type=dev)

-Technically the first plugin and the whole and sole easy way to do this :stuck_out_tongue_closed_eyes:
+Tip: Make hyper-background the first plugin in your plugins list for optimal performance (it won't disrupt the speed of other plugins due to its performant and small size).

-Fun fact: We boilerplated and wrote `hyper-background` in 2 hours.
+Technically the first plugin and the whole and sole easy way to do this :stuck_out_tongue_closed_eyes: Fun fact: We boilerplated and wrote `hyper-background` in 2 hours.
 And it worked the first time.

 NOTE: This plugin is small, which might cause it to seem unmaintained.
 If you see the plugin seem so, I assure you that this plugin is actively maintained and if you wish to propose a new feature, report an issue or you are submitting a PR, do not hesitate to do so under grounds of umaintainence.